IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 delete unnecessary UI elements, simply drag them past the edge of the RCP.
 Afterwards, toggle the RCP back into working mode to resume normal functions.

->_The Remote Control Panel has two modes: Edit Mode (left) which allows you to reorganize the look and feel of the RCP, and Working Mode where you can modify the actual values of the UI elements._
+>_The Remote Control Panel has two modes: Edit Mode (left), which allows you to reorganize its look and feel, and Working Mode, where you can change the values of the design parameters via the controls.

 ![IMAGE](images/1-1-3/1-1-3_008-remote-control2.png)
 >The Remote Control Panel in Edit Mode has an orange background.